Vehicle Liability insurance has two components always included together: Bodily Injury coverage and Property Damage coverage.

-Vehicle liability insurance is the basic insurance coverage that covers injuries or damage to other people or property if you're at fault for an accident.
+Vehicle Liability insurance is the basic insurance coverage for injuries or damage to other people or property if you're at fault for an accident.

-If you cause an accident that damages another person's property, the Property Damage (PD) portion of your Liability insurance will pay for the related expenses.
-Property Damage (PD) will cover the expense to repair or replace damaged items, including other vehicles, lamp posts, houses or even a pet, up to the limits you select.
+If you cause an accident that damages another person's property, the Property Damage (PD) portion of your Liability insurance will pay for the connected expenses.
+Property Damage will cover the cost to repair or replace damaged items, including other vehicles, lamp posts, houses or even a pet, up to the limits you select.

 Liability insurance also will pay for your legal defense costs if you are sued as a result of your involvement with the accident.

 Anyone who drives a vehicle needs Liability insurance.
 In most situations, Liability insurance is required by law.

 For-hire truckers operating under their own authority must have Liability insurance to obtain a filing.